hAbuMustafa/vividus/svelte/Adding-New-Components.md

-# Guide to addin new components to the liberary
+# Guide to adding new components to the library

 0. Create the component inside `./src/lib/components`.
 1. Import and re-export the component inside `./src/lib/index.ts`.